 However, be warned, that a lot of your ability to jumpstart may be dependent on a combination of economic factors, the strength of your placement cell, your alumni and also your independent ability to network.

-The Statutory courses are the ones which have been created by acts of parliament and hence create binding obligations under certain circumstances.
-Under statutory courses we can include the following
+The Statutory courses are the ones that have been created by acts of parliament and hence create binding obligations under certain circumstances.
+Under statutory courses, we can include the following

 2. Chartered Accountant

 Probably the most well-known statutory course, this course was created as a result of the enactment of the Chartered Accountants Act in 1949.

 The course involves a combination of theory and more importantly practical training which run synchronously to provide a student with the necessary wherewithal required of a professional accountant.

 A good grounding in this profession creates opportunities few courses can match.